brookskindle/brookskindle.github.io/content/pages/about.md

 Title: About

-### Who I am
+### My name
-My name is Brooks Kindle, and I live in Seattle, WA.
+is Brooks Kindle, and I live in Seattle, WA.

-### My work
+### I design
-I work on internal productivity tools at Dell EMC, with a focus on increasing engineering velocity, enabling data-driven decisions, and improving product quality.

-I've architected technical solutions to problems both individually and as part of a team, and because business needs so often vary from project to project, I've also gained a high level of expertise in full stack web development, data engineering, command line tools, and more.
+internal productivity tools for Dell EMC, with a focus on tools that can enable data-driven decisions and increase engineering velocity.
+My work is primarily python based, and I have expertise in full stack web development, data engineering, command line tooling, and more.